 - $60,000 of bodily injury coverage per accident

 - $25,000 of property damage coverage per accident

-An SR-22A requirement is typically only imposed if you have been caught driving without insurance and in violation of Texas' financial responsibility law multiple times.
+An SR-22A requirement is typically only imposed if you have been caught driving without insurance and in violation of Texas's financial responsibility law multiple times.

-If you need an SR-22 filing to reinstate your license, but you don't have a vehicle registered in your name, you can obtain a nonowners SR-22 insurance policy to meet the state's requirement.
-Non-owner SR-22 insurance in Texas provides liability coverage that meets the state's requirements, similar to an owners SR-22 policy, and it provides coverage whenever you drive a car belonging to someone else.
+If you need an SR-22 filing to reinstate your license, but you don't have a vehicle registered in your name, you can get a non-owner SR-22 insurance policy to meet the state's requirement.
+Non-owner SR-22 insurance in Texas provides liability coverage that meets the state's requirements and provides coverage whenever you drive a car belonging to someone else.

 Since it's limited to liability coverage, and you presumably drive less regularly if you don't own a car, non-owner SR-22 insurance tends to have much lower rates than owner's SR-22 insurance.

 To find the cheapest SR-22 car insurance rates in Texas, ValuePenguin collected thousands of quotes from top companies across every ZIP code in the state, across all residential ZIP codes.
 Rates are for a 30-year-old single man with good credit who drives a 2015 Honda Civic EX.
 Policies include the minimum required coverage in Texas.